0ax1/MPI-Checker/README.md

 the MPI-Checker.
-This will download, config and build all components in `./llvm36`. <br>In "one line": `wget https://raw.githubusercontent.com/0ax1/MPI-Checker/master/setup/fullSetup.sh && chmod +x fullSetup.sh && ./fullSetup.sh`
+This will download, config and build all components in `./llvm36`. <br>In "one line": `wget https://raw.githubusercontent.com/0ax1/MPI-Checker/master/setup/fullSetup.sh && chmod +x fullSetup.sh && ./fullSetup.sh && rm fullSetup.sh`

 If you have the LLVM 3.6 source already, `cd` to the top of the repository, execute [`addMPI-Checker.sh`]